L-Blanc/scraping-project/README.md

 The most difficulty I had was chosing a comfortable sleep time that would let me bypass bot captchas.

-I also had difficulty figuring out how to embedd my scraping for loop into my button clicking for loop so that the scrape_one_school() function would run on each page.
+I also had difficulty figuring out how to embedd my scrape_one_school() function into the outer for loop for my button clicking so that the scrape_one_school() function would run on each page.